KangOl/vim-pudb/README.rst

   only updated when a python buffer is first read, or when one of the above commands is called.
 - There may be room for speed optimisations.
+- There is currently no way to specify which breakpoint file to use.